li-chiun-lin/MetaHackerCup/2011_1B/slot_machine_hacker.md

 This function returns an integer number in $[0, 999]$; each digit represents one of ten symbols that appear on a wheel during a particular machine state. secret is initially set to some nonnegative value unknown to you.

 By observing the operation of a machine long enough, you can determine value of secret and thus predict future outcomes.
 Knowing future outcomes you would be able to bet in a smart way and win lots of money.

+## Input

+The first line of the input contains positive number $T$, the number of test cases.
+This is followed by $T$ test cases.
+Each test case consists of a positive integer $N$, the number of observations you make.
+Next $N$ tokens are integers from $0$ to $999$ describing your observations.